danielzanelli/Portfolio/Neural Network/README.md

 ## Hyperparameters

-- Clusters: 		Number of clusters in the dataset
+- Clusters: 		&nbsp;Number of clusters in the dataset
-- Features: 		Number of features in the dataset
+- Features: 		&nbsp;Number of features in the dataset
-- Datapoints: 		Number of datapoints in the dataset
+- Datapoints: 		&nbsp;Number of datapoints in the dataset
-- Hidden Layers: 	List of number of sizes of each of the hidden layers (eg. [4, 16, 32, 16, 4])
+- Hidden Layers: 	&nbsp;List of number of sizes of each of the hidden layers (eg. [4, 16, 32, 16, 4])
-- Epochs: 		Number of training epochs
+- Epochs: 		&nbsp;Number of training epochs
-- Learning rate: 	Learning rate of training
+- Learning rate: 	&nbsp;Learning rate of training
-- Plot: 		Boolean to plot training results
+- Display Update: 	&nbsp;Number of epochs elapsed before progress is displayed
-- Display Update: 	Number of epochs elapsed before progress is displayed
+- Plot: 		&nbsp;Boolean to plot training results
-- Save Figure: 		Boolean to save training results into image
+- Save Figure: 		&nbsp;Boolean to save training results into image

 ## Results